 Grandparents are often placed in the middle of the visitation issues.
-Having a case worker or other family member help with the arrangements for face to face visitation may ease the burden on the grandparent.
-Sometime, alternatives to visitation is needed.
-Depending on the child's age other suggestions for contact include drawing pictures, sending letters, receiving phone calls, and taking and sending photographs.
-Emails and videos are also ways to keep in contact without face to face contact.
+Having a case worker or other family member help with the arrangements for face-to-face visitation may ease the burden on the grandparent.
+Sometimes, alternatives to visitation are needed.
+Depending on the child's age, other suggestions for contact include drawing pictures, sending letters, receiving phone calls and taking and sending photographs.
+E-mails and videos are also ways to keep in contact without face-to-face contact.